PIH/imb-etl/README.md

    1. For developers, create a symbolic link to the datasources and jobs folders of this project
    2. For implementers, download the zip artifact from maven and extract it into this directory
 3. Install an application.yml file into this directory
-   1. For developers, copy or create a symolic link to example-application.yml, and modify settings to match your database configuration
+   1. For developers, copy [example-application.yml](./example-application.yml), and modify to match your database configuration
-   2. For implementers, install the application.yml file, and ensure all of the database settings are setup correctly
+   2. For implementers, install the application.yml file, and ensure all the database settings are correct
    3. For more details on configuration options for application.yml, see the [PETL](https://github.com/PIH/petl) project
 4. Install the PETL executable jar file
    1. For developers, you can clone and build the PETL application locally and create a symbolic link to target/petl-*.jar
-   2. For developers or implementers, you can download the latest PETL jar from Bamboo
+   2. For developers or implementers, you can download the latest PETL jar from Maven
+   3. The minimum required PETL version is 3.4.0-SNAPSHOT

 # Configuration Notes

-The application.yml file provided sets the refresh-full.yml job up in the "startup.jobs" property.
+The application.yml file sets the refresh-full.yml job up in the "startup.jobs" property.
 This is mainly there to facilitate development and testing, as this is where one simply wants to fire up the application and execute their job.
 However, on a typical test or production server, you may want to remove this from the startup.jobs, as keeping it here will mean that anytime the server or application is restarted, the jobs will run and will drop and recreate the warehouse tables.